jeffdupont/bootstrap-data-table/README.md

 + **allowExport**: false
 [Optional] TBI - To be implemented

++ **allowOverflow**: true
+[Optional] Sets the table wrapper to the size of the container and allows the overflow of the table to scroll.
+When disabled, the table will stretch the size of the container and may disrupt the layout of the page.

 + **toggleColumns**: true
 [Optional] Displays a toolbar button below the table that pops up a modal allowing you to show and hide select columns.
 The default state of a column can be set in the column properties.